 What are the advantages and disadvantages of an interest-only mortgage?

-Unlike a capital repayment mortgage, where both the interest and a part of the capital are repaid each month, an interest-only mortgage doesn't pay off the sum borrowed during the term.
+Unlike a capital repayment mortgage, where both the interest and a part of the capital are repaid each month, an interest-only self-employed mortgage doesn't pay off the sum borrowed during the term.

 Interest-only monthly payments vs capital repayment

 As an example, on a £300,000 interest-only mortgage on a 25-year term and 4% interest rate, you'd only pay £1000 a month.
 On a capital repayment basis, the monthly mortgage payment is £1584, almost 60% more.